Three Fires Community Council Member Role Description

 Objective: Ensure the Three Fires Community Justice Program is functioning efficiently and consistently to assist the program in its mission.

-Reports To: The Niagara Regional Native Centre via the Program Director.
+Reports To: The Niagara Regional Native Centre via the Program Coordinator.

 Mission: To assist in the creation of a culturally significant plan of care for Indigenous people, by providing an alternative to the Non– Indigenous legal system.